Zillowe FoundationZillowe Documentation

 • Which operating systems and architectures are most widely used?
 This informs our decisions about which platforms to prioritize for testing and binary releases.

 • Are there installation errors we need to address?
-(Note: We only track successful installations, not failures.)
+(Note: We only track successful events, not failures.)

 By understanding how Zoi is used, we can make it a better tool for everyone.